18F/uswds-jekyll/pages/guide/quick-start.md

 From the login node, request an interactive session by typing `salloc`

-Now you are running interactively on a compute node.
+Now you are running interactively on a single hyper-threaded core (2 logical cores) with 6200 MB of allocated memory on one of the compute nodes.
+The session will last for 2 days, but will timeout after 1.5 hours of inactivity (no commands runnning).

 You can view and load modules for the applications you need, and execute applications from the command-line.

 When complete, return to the login node by typing `exit`

+For more fine grained control over the interactive environment you can use the srun command.
+Issue the srun command from a login node.
+Command syntax is:

+`srun --pty -p queue -t hh:mm:ss -n tasks -N nodes /bin/bash -l`

+See the [Ceres User Manual](https://usda-ars-gbru.github.io/scinet-site/guide/ceres/#running-application-jobs-on-compute-nodes) for details on `srun`.

 ## Batch Mode

 You can run jobs on the cluster by writing short scripts that will get executed on the cluster.
-For more details about running jobs in batch mode, please see the detailed SCINet: Ceres User Guide.
+For more details about running jobs in batch mode, please see the detailed SCINet: [Ceres User Manual](https://usda-ars-gbru.github.io/scinet-site/guide/ceres/#batch-mode).

 Here is an example of a batch job submission bash script (e.g. `blast_job.sh`, for running BLAST):